GuillermoDiazSM/EHUNAM-dataset/README.md

 In addition, the subcarriers that do not contain information (nulls and pilots) were removed because they do not include information about the propagation channel.

-The file Subcarriers.m attached in the repository is the file used to remove the subcarriers.
+The file Subcarrier.m attached in the repository is the file used to remove the subcarriers.